MrWhiteNerdy/twitch-livestream-viewer/README.md

-# Twitch.tv JSON API
+# Twitch Livestream Viewer

-This application shows Twitch.tv information for certain streamers.
+This application allows the user to search for a livestreamer and see if they are live.